 Briltasi giggled.
 “No, silly!
 He’s not important or anything.
 Though his family is respectable.”

 Quinn made a show of putting her palm to her brow like she was embarrassed.
 “Sorry!
 These are kind of complicated for an outlander girl like me.”

 “Aw, it’s okay!
 You’re not that important, so you don’t have to worry about it.”

 “Speaking of nobles, do you know the Sloans?”

 Briltasi shook her head.
 “Not really.
 Serjo Sloan the Younger seemed nice.
-He’s kind of cute—oh, wait, your sister’s dating him, huh?”
+He’s sort of cute—oh, wait, your sister’s dating him, huh?”

 “That’s so cool!
-I think more Hlaalu Dunmer should date outlanders.
-Then maybe people won’t be so mean to my stepmom.
 Anyway, the Sloans just got to Vvardenfell, so no one knows them that well.”